 "Like" and follow Memoirs of a Virtual Caveman on Facebook and Twitter.

 Originally released in 2008, Memoirs of a Virtual Caveman was a personal memoir I wrote about growing up during the "golden age" of videogames.
 It was discontinued in 2009, as I planned to start work on a "definitive edition" to replace the original.
-In June 2014, the definitive edition of Memoirs of a Virtual Caveman will finally make its debut, loaded with all new stories, pictures - and new stories from a wide variety of contributors.
+On July 15, 2014, the definitive edition of Memoirs of a Virtual Caveman made its debut, loaded with all new stories, pictures - and new stories from a wide variety of contributors.

-Among those contributors are Sam Roberts of the Strider fansite The Light Sword Cypher Mainframe; Rondal Scott III of the pop-subculture website Strange Kids Club; Earl Green, webmaster of TheLogbook.com and author of the Doctor Who books VWORP!1 and VWORP!2; Rob O'Hara, author of the books Commodork and Invading Spaces; Cat DeSpira, former editor of Retrocade Magazine and co-writer of the upcoming documentary No Princess in the Castle; Brett Weiss, author of the Classic Home Video Games book series; William Cassidy, of The Odyssey˛ Homepage; Steven, of the retrogaming website RVG Fanatic; Mike Plasket, contributing editor to the retrogaming website Hardcore Gaming 101; and many more.
+Among those contributors are Sam Roberts of the Strider fansite The Light Sword Cypher Mainframe; Rondal Scott III of the pop-subculture website Strange Kids Club; Earl Green, webmaster of TheLogbook.com and author of the Doctor Who books VWORP!1 and VWORP!2; Rob O'Hara, author of the books Commodork and Invading Spaces; Cat DeSpira, former editor of Retrocade Magazine and owner of the blog Retro Bitch; Brett Weiss, author of the Classic Home Video Games book series; William Cassidy, of The Odyssey˛ Homepage; Steven, of the retrogaming website RVG Fanatic; Mike Plasket, contributing editor to the retrogaming website Hardcore Gaming 101; and many more.
 I've also included interviews with videogame industry veterans David Crane, Martin Alessi, Dan Tovar, Dave Wilkins, Yuzo Koshiro, and Kouichi "Isuke" Yotsui.

 All inquiries regarding Memoirs of a Virtual Caveman can be directed to me at:gradiusone[AT]yahoo[DOT]com